Macaulay Posets and Rings: Quotients by Binomial Ideals

 Of course, we want to get a result on Macaulay rings from the above result.
 We need to be a little bit more delicate now, since the ideal involved in the quotient is not monomial.

-\begin{cor} All Karakhanyan-Riordan rings are Macaulay. \end{cor} \begin{proof} First, it is easy to see that the poset of monomials of a basic Karakhanyan-Riordan ring is level linearly independent, since the only concern is with the relation $x_1^p - x_2^p$ and this relation occurs on a level that has one element.
-Second there is a monomial order on every basic Karakhanyan-Riordan ring.
+\begin{cor} All Karakhanyan--Riordan rings are Macaulay. \end{cor} \begin{proof} First, it is easy to see that the poset of monomials of a basic Karakhanyan--Riordan ring is level linearly independent, since the only concern is with the relation $x_1^{p-1} - x_2^{p-1}$ and this relation occurs on a level that has one element.
+Second there is a monomial order on every basic Karakhanyan--Riordan ring.
 We order every monomial that is not on the top level by the lexicographic order and we set the element on the top level to be the last element in our new monomial order.
-Thus, Theorem \ref{The_Cartesian_and_Tensor_Correspondence} implies that every Karakhanyan-Riordan ring is level linearly independent and there exists a monomial order on it.
-So, the conditions for the Macaulay Correspondence Theorem \ref{Macaulay_Correspondence_Theorem} are satisfied, whence Theorem \ref{Karakhanyan-Riordan_Theorem} implies that every Karakhanyan-Riordan ring is Macaulay. \end{proof}
+Thus, Theorem \ref{The_Cartesian_and_Tensor_Correspondence} implies that every Karakhanyan--Riordan ring is level linearly independent and there exists a monomial order on it.
+So, the conditions for the Macaulay Correspondence Theorem \ref{Macaulay_Correspondence_Theorem} are satisfied, whence Theorem \ref{Karakhanyan-Riordan_Theorem} implies that every Karakhanyan--Riordan ring is Macaulay. \end{proof}

 We just need to describe a Macaulay order on $T(k_1,\dots, k_n)$.
 The Macaulay order we present here is given by Bezrukov and Leck in \cite{BezrukovSergeiL.2009ASPo}, and we reformulate it in terms of block orders.
-Bezrukov and Leck gave a simpler proofs of the Karakhanyan-Riordan Theorem by using a vertex isoperimetric inequality on finite grids by Bollob\'{a}s and Leader \cite{BollobásBéla1991Iiaf}.
-They don't state the order as a block order, but it is easy to fit it into the framework of block orders.
+Bezrukov and Leck gave a simpler proof of the Karakhanyan--Riordan Theorem by using a vertex isoperimetric inequality on finite grids by Bollob\'{a}s and Leader \cite{BollobásBéla1991Iiaf}.
 Assume that $2\leq k_1 \leq \cdots \leq k_n$.
 We are going to form a block order made up of domination orders.
 Consider the ordered partitions

 The starts of $T(k_1,\dots, k_n)$ are ordered by the colexicographic order, and each block is ordered by the lexicographic order.
-This block order is a Macaulay order on $T(k_1,\dots, k_n)$.
+The dual of this block order is a Macaulay order on $T(k_1,\dots, k_n)$.